-369 7.1 Bundling of Changes
+348 7.1 Bundling of Changes

-370 7.1.1 Multiple changes on a device at the same time
+349 7.1.1 Multiple changes on a device at the same time

-371 It is recommended if multiple changes are made on a device at the same time; the assessment 372 of each change should be made according to the flowcharts outlined in this guideline.
-If the changes 373 are significant, the manufacturer may summarize all changes in one report and describe how the 374 modified medical device differs from the previously registered device.
+It is recommended if multiple changes are made on a device around the same time; the assessment of each change should be made according to the flowcharts outlined in this guideline.
+If the changes are significant, the manufacturer may summarize all significant changes in one report and describe how the modified medical device differs from the previously registered device.

 A significant change is only one type of change that may require a manufacturer to obtain an amended medical device license or change registration approval.
-When several successive or simultaneous changes are being considered in the evolution of a licensed device, this guidance document should be used to assess each change separately, as well as the collective impact of the changes.
-A side-by-side comparison of the proposed changes to the currently licensed device may be useful.
+When several successive or simultaneous changes are being considered in the evolution of a registered device, this guidance document should be used to assess each change separately, as well as the collective impact of the changes.
+A side-by-side comparison of the proposed changes to the currently registered device may be useful.

-Hence, it is recommended that regulatory authorities allow the submission of multiple changes to the same product in a single submission to enable assessment the collective impact of the changes.
+Hence, it is recommended that RAs allow the submission of multiple changes to the same product in a single submission to enable assessment of the collective impact of the changes.

-388 7.1.2 Single/same change to multiple products
+363 7.1.2 Single/same change to multiple products

-390 If the same general simple change such as legal entity name change, legal manufacturer's 391 address and other changes happen to multiple products of a manufacturer, the change across the 392 products may be bundled to register or report once for all in a single submission.
+364 If the same general simple change such as legal entity name change, legal manufacturer's 365 address and other changes happen to multiple products of a manufacturer, the change across the 366 products may be bundled to register or report in a single submission.

-Additionally in cases where the medical device is licensed as a system, changes may be proposed to one or more of the component parts.
+Additionally in cases where the medical device is registered as a system, changes may be proposed to one or more of the component parts.
 This document should be used to assess each change separately, as well as the collective impact of the changes.

-397 7.2 Supplementary Submission
+371 7.2 Supplementary Submission

-398 It is recommended that regulatory authorities allow the submission of other changes to the same 399 product or product group, which is under RA review for a prior change or license renewal.
-RAs 400 allow to review one change to a given device while other changes to that same device are under 401 review.
-The newly submitted change should not be predicated on regulatory acceptance of the prior 402 change (because regulatory acceptance of the earlier change cannot be assumed)
+It is recommended that RAs allow the submission of multiple changes to the same product or product group, which is under RA review for a prior change or license renewal.
+RAs should either

+- review one change to a given device while other changes to that same device are under

+consideration; or

+- review all submitted changes together.

+Manufacturers should be aware that newly submitted changes should be compared with other changes, because regulatory acceptance of the earlier change cannot be assumed and the manufacturer should keep good communication with RAs.